parthkhedekar/Notes/Java/JDK-JVM-JRE.md

 JVM is Java Virtual Machine so jvm is something which executes the byte code created from jdk now jvm is part of jre along with the other files

 ## JRE
- JRE is Java Runtime Environment it is resp
+ JRE is Java Runtime Environment it is responsible for all the helper classes or something which we use in code